shaheen-nafiha/todo-list/README.md

 # todo-list
-This is the repository of todo-list project using react.
+This is the repository of todo-list project using html,css and javascript.